gretelai/gretel-hybrid/charts/gretel-agent/README.md

 # Gretel Agents Chart

+# Deprecation Notice

+The `gretel-agent` helm chart has been **deprecated**.
+Please use the [new gretel-data-plane helm chart located here](../gretel-data-plane/) to deploy Gretel Hybrid.

 ## Running helm tests

 Once installed, run `helm test gretel-agent` to test running an amplify model against the project/ bucket you've chosen.